 Rehn and Hebard (1959 & 1961) treated our genera as belonging to five different tribes within subfamily Romaleinae of family Acrididae (Romalea & Taeniopoda together; Phrynotettix & Tytthotyle together; and Dracotettix, Spaniacris, and Brachystola each in separate tribes.

 The largest Grasshopper species known belong to this subfamily, and occur in the American tropics.
 The largest recorded are females of Tropidacris cristata; not only long, but with spread wings reaching 25 cm from wing tip to wing tip.
 These very large species are not found in North America north of Mexico.
 Our largest species of Lubber Grasshoppers will probably not exceed 6 cm. in length - but are still quite large.

-Many species are so distinctive as to be recognizable on sight.
+Most of our species are so distinctive as to be recognizable on sight.
 Some southwestern species look remarkably like Band-wing Grasshoppers (Oedipodinae), often with roughened surfaces to the body, sometimes with colored wings, and with cryptic coloration that blends with their surroundings.
-Even these species are relatively easy to identify, if one remembers that all colored-winged, and/or cryptic ground mimicing grasshoppers are not in the Oedipodinae.
+Even these species are relatively easy to identify, if one remembers that not all colored-winged, and/or cryptic ground mimicing grasshoppers are in the Oedipodinae.